 |

-If your ceremony will take place in the
+In most states, if your ceremony will take place

 the Registrar of Vital Statistics for details.
 In small towns, this is often the same as the